Skip to main content

 Connect via RDP

-The RDP protocol is used to connect to Windows cloud servers.
+The RDP protocol is used to connect to cloud servers running Windows.

 1. Open the Start menu → Remote Desktop Connection.